hailegiorgis16/ETS0607-15/README.md

  a list is a built-in data structure used to store an ordered collection of items.
  # append()
  The append() method is used to add an element to the end of a list.
 It modifies the original list in place and does not return a new list.
+ # clear()
+ The clear() method is used to remove all elements from a list, making it empty.
+It modifies the original list in place and does not return any value (returns None).